Gotxiko/gohtmx-fw/Readme.md

 # Gtz Framework - GO + HTMX

 This project aims to be a framework for creating simple multilanguage websites using Go.
 Build custom routes with mux, and make use of HTMX for reactivity and requests.
-The project is built with GO, HTML(X), SCSS and JS, and uses PM2 to keep the server running.
+The project is built with GO, HTML, CSS and JS, and uses PM2 to keep the server running.

 ## Folder structure